respawn-app/FlowMVI/docs/plugins/prebuilt.md

 With this plugin, you cannot continue the execution of the job because it has already ended.
 If you return `null` from this plugin, this means that the exception was handled and it will be swallowed in this case.

-This plugin can be useful to display an error message to the user, retry an operation, or to report errors to analytics.
+This plugin can be useful to display an error message to the user, retry an operation, or report errors to analytics.

 Install this plugin by using: